 Landscaping is hard work, and it often requires you to be bent over, sitting or kneeling on the ground, or reaching above your head.
 All of these positions can be rough on the body and especially the spine.
 Try to take breaks or vary your movements when possible to prevent back pain and overuse injuries.

-These two professions are critical to keep any home or business in working order, but they often place workers in tight spaces, requiring awkward movements and body positioning.
+These two professions are critical to keeping any home or business in working order, but they often place workers in tight spaces, requiring awkward movements and body positioning.
 This can be taxing on the spine and lead to strains or joint problems.

 Try to position your body in a comfortable, stable position whenever possible.
 If you must place yourself in an awkward position, try to switch positions often to prevent unnecessary injury.